estellederrien/vue-starter-webpack-node-cli-4/README.md

 ```
 Clone the depot using smargit, then install the node modules at the root of the app<br>
 Clonez ce dépot avec Smartgit, puis installez les modules nodes , en tapant le code précédent à la racine de l'application.<br>
+Create a mongoDbAtlas account, Create a cloudinary account, Create and ftp account, then fill config.json

 ### Compiles and hot-reloads for development on port 8080